SamanKhalife/linux-Tutorial/Lpic 3/LPIC-3 Security Exam 303 Objectives.md

 ### 334.1 Network Hardening (weight: 4)

-#### Description	Candidates should be able to secure networks against common threats.
+#### Description:	Candidates should be able to secure networks against common threats.
 This includes analyzing network traffic of specific nodes and protocols.

 Key Knowledge Areas: